Skip to content

 Refund ProcessingN/A

 Settlement speed is Banking Circle's core product.
 SEPA Instant runs sub-10-seconds for EUR.
 UK Faster Payments runs near-instant for GBP.
-RIX-Instant covers SEK, TIPS DKK covers DKK, NPP covers AUD, SIC IP covers CHF — all instant within their respective rails.
+RIX-Instant covers SEK, TIPS DKK covers DKK, NPP covers AUD, SIC IP covers CHF, all instant within their respective rails.
 SWIFT cross-border remains the slower path for currencies outside the direct-clearing set, typically 1-2 business days.
 The stablecoin rails (USDC, USDG, EURI) added in April 2026 settle 24/7 on-chain, removing the constraint of clearing-house operating hours.
-For iGaming operators, what reaches you is shaped by your PSP's contract, not Banking Circle's underlying speed — if Paysafe gives you T+1 settlement, that is Paysafe's choice, not a Banking Circle limitation.
+For iGaming operators, what reaches you is shaped by your PSP's contract rather than Banking Circle's underlying speed: if Paysafe gives you T+1 settlement, that is Paysafe's choice, not a Banking Circle limitation.
 The bank itself can move money instantly across most rails.
 Refunds inherit the underlying rail's speed.
 Updated Q2 2026.

 Integration & Tech